qp5/kaleidoscope/README.md

 kaleidoscope combines AI-driven content delivery with user-generated developer Addons, creating a dynamic space to engage in discovery.
 <br><br>

-Join this open source project.
-Whether you're a developer, collaborator, or an investor, this platform offers opportunities for you to shape its future.
-<br><br>

 Project aims to build a mobile-first platform.
 Leveraging video and text content delivery, AI interaction, and developer Addons.
 <br><br>